reprojection-calibration/reprojection/code/library/database/README.md

    of the process which are deterministic can be cached (dependent on data and config options being the same).
 4) Visualization and debug tooling uses the record to provide the user feedback.

+Note that the order of step #1 and #2 might be interchangeable.
+We will discover this over time.

 ## Database Design Components

 ### Camera Data